 Expats should note that state-sponsored private schools have a better reputation than their privately funded counterparts.

-French is the primary teaching language in most private schools.
-However, expats will find that there are more bilingual options in this category than in public schooling.
+French is the primary teaching language in most private schools, but expats will find that there are more bilingual options in this category than in public schooling.
 Private schools are also more likely to make an effort to hold special classes for non-Francophone students.
 Parent associations tend to be stronger and more prevalent in private schools.

 Admission requirements and tuition fees of private schools in France may vary considerably.
 Proof of residence is not usually required, but some schools may request previous school records and entrance exams.
 Tuition for state-sponsored schools is generally significantly less than that of privately funded schools.